d6y/richard.dallaway.com/_posts/2019-10-24-rust-embedded-1.md

 <img src="/img/posts/2019-rust-embedded/f411re-320x320.jpg" width="320" height="320" alt="photo of the hardware, a Nucleo 64 board">

-That's a Arm Cortex-M4 chip plus a programmer/debugger so we can send it compiled code, and debug the code as it runs.
+This one has an Arm Cortex-M4 chip plus a programmer/debugger so we can send it compiled code, and debug the code as it runs.
 More on the hardware and what all that means later.